 The Master of Science in Physician Assistant Studies degree is a 24-month program which begins in July is divided into didactic and clinical sections.
 The didactic portion of the program will include a combination of basic science courses and laboratories as well as classes and laboratories in the applied medical sciences.
 This portion of our physician assistant course requirements will occur during the first 12 months (year 1) of the program.
 Year 2 of the program will include nine 5-week clinical rotations with the supervision of licensed clinical preceptors.
 A critical review of the medical literature is also required.

-This application cycle is now closed.
-The next application cycle will open in April, 2021 for students starting in Summer 2022.
+The next application cycle will open on April 29, 2021 for students starting in the Summer of 2023.

 Start your journey towards a rewarding Physician Assistant career in West Virginia or anywhere you would like to practice here with us at West Liberty University.
 We can’t wait to meet you!

-Watch this “What’s Your Next” video to see what life is like to be a PA student at West Liberty University.
-Follow Alex, one of our current PA students, as he show you the facilities, talks about his experience with faculty, and why he decided to become a PA student and pursue his degree at WLU.
+Watch this “What’s Your Next” video to see what life is like as a PA student at West Liberty University.
+Follow one of our PA Alum, as he shows you the facilities, talks about his experience with faculty, and why he decided to pursue his PA studies at WLU.